Teaching English in the NOVA area can vary from one school to the next depending on materials, resou...

 Certified to Teach ESL in Northern Virginia

-Since 2004, Cat H. has been teaching and tutoring, basic to advanced level classes, both stateside and abroad.
-Cat H. has a B.A. in Communications and a TESOL certificate.
-She is a lover of language studies and proud Mother of two.
+Since 2004, Catherine has been teaching and tutoring, basic to advanced level classes, both stateside and abroad.
+Catherine earned a B.A. in Communications and a TESOL certificate.
+She is a lover of language studies and proud Mother of four.

 TESOL, TESOL, TESOL… So Many “Certificates” Out There